 Each KDP is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile, shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.

-Below are a selection of Key Distribution Partners that Tourism Australia is partnering with from France for the 2017/2018 financial year.
+Below are a selection of Key Distribution Partners that Tourism Australia is partnering with from France.

 Tourism Australia’s activities in France are managed from its Frankfurt office and a representative office in Paris.
 For more information visit Tourism Australia’s corporate website at www.tourism.australia.com.